-Seedlip, the company that invented the world’s first non-alcoholic spirits range, is now turning to non-alcoholic aperitifs, launching Æcorn Aperitifs this spring.
-According to the company, the drinks have been informed by 17th century English herbal remedies and inspired by the European Aperitif tradition.
+Seedlip, the company that invented the world’s first non-alcoholic spirits range, now also produces non-alcoholic aperitifs under the brand name Æcorn Aperitifs.
+According to the company, the drinks have been informed by 17th century English herbal remedies and inspired by the European aperitif tradition.
 The new aperitifs come in three varieties – Dry, Bitter and Aromatic – each made with English-grown grapes and aromatised with herbs, roots and bitter botanicals.

 Click here to find out more

 Perle Blanc de Chavin (left), Torres Natereo Muscat (centre), and Le Petit Chavin Rosé (right)